 High School Medical Camp

-240 students have participated in the eleven previous camps.
+must be a rising junior, senior or recent graduate.
+307 students have participated in the twelve previous camps.
 During the one-week of didactics, the students are introduced to disciplines of medicine with hands on experience.
 They are also oriented to campus life, learning about admissions to both East Tennessee State University and the James H. Quillen College of Medicine, financial aid/scholarships, and enjoy some social time in the evenings as well.

 Participants will reside on campus, and medical students and college of medicine staff will provide chaperone service 24 hours a day.
 This year’s programs will include job shadowing, field trips, and lectures.
-Some of the most popular programs have included Gross Anatomy, Suturing, and a hands-on introduction to Family Medicine.
+Some of the most popular programs have included Gross Anatomy, Suturing,phlebotomy, learning histories and physicals, human simulation lab and a hands-on introduction to Family Medicine.